DEFRA/ffc-development-guide/standards/ci-pipeline.md

 - .NET Core

 ## Pipeline trigger
-The pipeline will trigger automatically on any commit to a branch with an open Pull Request (PR) or the master branch.
+The pipeline will trigger automatically on any commit to a branch with an open Pull Request (PR) or the main branch.

 ## Build steps
-The steps for a PR or master build are more or less the same.
-The most significant difference is there is no deployment to a dedicated PR Kubernetes namespace with a master build.
+The steps for a PR or main build are more or less the same.
+The most significant difference is there is no deployment to a dedicated PR Kubernetes namespace with a main build.
 Instead additional build assets are created.

 The pipeline supports context specific flexiblity by allowing custom steps to be injected into various points.
 Anywhere `CUSTOM INJECTION` is shown below can support any number of additional steps to run.